No Match Found

 Looking ahead, we expect consolidation to continue, especially in the fragmented steel sector.
 Securing energy supplies, guaranteed access to competitively priced raw materials, cost reductions strategies, and the health of end-market industries will continue to remain on the agenda of CEOs.
 At the same time the external regulatory environment is driven by the impact of Sarbanes-Oxley, IFRS adoption and European Union Emissions Trading Scheme to name a few.

-PricewaterhouseCoopers provides assurance, tax and advisory services to many of the world's largest metals companies.
-Our strength in serving the international metals industry comes from our skills and experience, industry thought leadership, and global network of fully dedicated partners and managers.
+PwC provides assurance, tax and advisory services to many of the world's largest metals companies.
+Our strength in serving the international metals industry comes from our skills and experience, and our global and African network of fully dedicated partners and managers.

 Tel: +27 (0) 11 797 5862